SMAPPNYU/smapputil/README.md

 -o `PATH_TO_OUTPUT_DIR` - is a path to a directory that wll contain a directory named after the database that will contain the dump

--q `--querydump` dumps the database collections to json by querying mongodb using smappdragon's MongoCollection and dump_to_json tools
+-q `--querydump` dumps the database collections to json by querying mongodb using smappdragon's MongoCollection and dump_to_json tools, the idea is taht sometimes mongodump doesnt work that great, it has issues where it misses data in the db, queries are more likely to return data

 `&>/dev/null` - runs the script quietly instaed of printing mongodumps output